Skill Demand Index

 Which roles need Budgeting and Forecasting most:

 Finance positions drive 100% of demand.
-Skills commonly paired with Budgeting and Forecasting include Financial Leadership and Advanced Excel.
+Skills commonly paired with Budgeting and Forecasting include GAAP Knowledge and Consolidations and Financial Reporting.

 Depth Level Distribution